kmcginnes/PoC.CaliburnSharedViews/README.md

 PoC.CaliburnSharedViews
 =======================

-I've run across an issue using Caliburn.Micro when sharing a `Screen` between multiple parent `Screen`s.
+I've run across an issue using Caliburn.Micro when sharing a `Screen` between multiple parent Screens.
 In this example I have 2 tabs inside a shell.
 Each tab shares a single instance of `SharedViewModel` (essentially a singleton).

 ```c#
 var shared = new SharedViewModel();